1. Not brushing long enough

 8. Flossing only the front of your teeth

-Some people floss only the teeth they can reach instead of in-between all of their teeth.
-Flossing is not just about removing food but removing the fine plaque and biofilm between teeth and gums, this is the damaging stuff which leads to cavities and gum disease.
+Some people floss only the teeth they can reach, neglecting the spaces between all their teeth.
+Flossing isn’t just about dislodging food particles – it removes fine plaque and biofilm between your teeth and gums, which are the culprits behind cavities and gum disease.

 9. Not using interdental brushes

-Where possible, we recommend using an interdental brush along with floss.
-While floss can reach between the gums, if used properly, you still need an interdental brush to clean the sides of your teeth, which is a spot that your toothbrush and floss may be missing.
+Whenever possible, we recommend using an interdental brush along with floss.
+While floss removes debris between your teeth, an interdental brush cleans the sides that a toothbrush and floss might miss.
+Learn more about interdental cleaning on our preventative dentistry page.

 10. Replacing flossing with brushing or mouthwash

-We hope this has brought you a bit closer to getting your perfect Smile.
+We hope this has brought you a bit closer to achieving your perfect smile.